A social enterprise focusing on recycling bikes

 By car the park entrance is adjacent to the M62 between the Rocket and Knotty Ash Junction.
 Big brown information signs direct you to Court Hey Park.
 The entrance is on the A5080 Roby Road.

 The nearest train stations are Broadgreen and Roby.
 Both are accessed on the City Line from Lime Street Railway Station.
+We recently sold a bike to someone who had got the train to us from Sheffield.

 National Cycle Network route 62 is very close to the park too.
 Locally this stretch is called the Ralla of the Loop Line.
 NCN62 goes from Southport to Hull.
 Leaving the route at Lanfranc Way and heading to Castletown Close you can then access Baldwin Avenue, Chelwood Avenue and then the park is easiest accessed from Thornton Road.